 This is an introductory course in Physics with topics chosen from, but not limited to, mechanics, thermodynamics, electricity and magnetism, wave theory, optics, atomic and/or nuclear physics.
 Emphasis will be placed on understanding basic principles and concepts with application to "Real-Life" connections.
 Simple algebra will be used.
 (DP)

-Prerequisite: MATH 82 with a grade of CR or C or better, or higher.
+Prerequisite: MATH 82, MATH 103 or MATH 135 with a grade of C or higher or qualification for MATH 103, MATH 135 or higher.
+Rec Prep: PHYS 100L.